-When: Frequency & Seasonal Services, Start & End Dates
+When: Frequency and Seasonal Services, Start and End Dates

 Your contract should detail the timing for season-specific services.
 For example, your property may require more frequent mowing during the summer, but not at all during the winter.
 Here are more examples to consider:

 - Fall: blow leaves, cut back perennials, prune